nxzq/mocq/README.md

   myCustomKey: {
     generator: // a function to create a myCustomKey node
-    count: // the number of myCustomKey nodes wanted connections?: // ability to hook into generated data from other keys in config handler?: // ability to execute async functions against myCustomKey data },
+    count: // the number of myCustomKey nodes wanted connections?: // ability to hook into returned data from other keys in config handler?: // ability to execute async functions against myCustomKey returned data },
   myCustomKey2: { ... },
   ...